Further Counterexamples to Zarhin's conjecture about micro weights: First Example

-\begin{lem} Let $D/K$ be as above and consider a polarized Abelian $6$-fold with Rosati invariant $\O_D$-action $(Y,\lambda,\iota)$ over some finitely generated extension $F$ of $\f_{p^2}$.
-Then, one of the following assertions holds: \begin{enumerate} \item The neutral component of the $\ell$-adic arithmetic monodromy group of $Y/F$ is a torus. \item The neutral component of the $\ell$-adic arithmetic monodromy group of $Y/F$ is equal to $H_\ell^\circ$ and the ghost (in the sense of \cite[Section 6]{cadoret}) of $Y$ is a supersingular Abelian surface. \end{enumerate} Moreover, the latter case does occur. \end{lem} \begin{proof} In view of \cite{mori} we have:
+\begin{lem} Let $\O_D\supset\O_K$ be as above and consider a polarized Abelian $6$-fold $(Y,\lambda)$ with Rosati invariant $\O_D$-operation $\iota$ over some finitely generated field $F$ of characteristic $p>0$.
+Then, one of the following assertions holds: \begin{enumerate} \item The neutral component of the $\ell$-adic arithmetic monodromy group of $Y/F$ is a torus. \item The neutral component of the $\ell$-adic arithmetic monodromy group of $Y/F$ is equal to $H_\ell^\circ$ and the ghost (in the sense of \cite[Section 6]{cadoret}) of $Y$ is a supersingular Abelian surface. \end{enumerate} Moreover, for $p\neq2$ and sufficiently large $F$ there exist triples $(Y,\lambda,\iota)$ for which the latter case holds. \end{lem} \begin{proof} In view of \cite{mori} we have: